Positive COVID-19 test for Virginia nixes ACC semifinal

 The Atlantic Coast Conference has canceled its tournament semifinal game between No. 16 Virginia and Georgia Tech due to a positive COVID-19 test, quarantining and contact tracing within the Cavaliers program.

+It is second tournament game the league has called off in two days due to COVID issues.

-The league called off its second tournament game in two days on Friday morning, less than 12 hours before the Yellow Jackets and Cavaliers were set to play the first of two semifinal games.
+The ACC made the announcement Friday morning, less than 12 hours before the Yellow Jackets and Cavaliers were set to play the first of two semifinal games.
 That means Georgia Tech will advance to Saturday’s championship game to face the winner of the North Carolina-Florida State matchup.

+Cavaliers coach Tony Bennett described the outcome of the tests as a “gut punch.”

+“I’m hurting for our players, especially our seniors,” Bennett said in a statement.
+"I told our young men they have every reason to be disappointed, but it is still very important how they choose to respond.
+We are exhausting all options to participate in the NCAA Tournament.”

 The cancellation came a day after Duke withdrew from the tournament and ended its season amid its own positive test before facing the Seminoles in the quarterfinals.